 The intention of this policy is not to abridge the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
-Such messages are acceptable as long as they are not lewd, vulgar, obscene, defamatory, profane, or do not advocate violence or harassment against others.
+Such messages on apparel are acceptable as long as they are not lewd, vulgar, obscene, defamatory, profane, or do not advocate violence, harassment and or harm against others, nor does the apparel disrupt the academic school day.

 - Any apparel or footwear that would damage school property. - Hats (baseball and winter caps) are allowed to be worn in the building, provided they represent "Menahga affiliated spirit wear" and do not cover the ears.
 (A Menahga Braves logo or Cooperative Agreement, Board Approved Activities Programs).
-Administration does have the ability to approve other headgear if needed (example: medical related situations). - Hoods are not to be worn, as they minimize staff's ability to identify students when needed.
-Hoods are a safety concern. - Hats/hoods are not to be worn in the building except with the approval of the building principal (e.g., student undergoing chemotherapy, medical situations).
+Administration does have the ability to approve other headgear if needed (example: medical related situations).

+- Hoods are not to be worn, as they minimize staff's ability to identify students when needed.
+Hoods are a safety concern. - In special cases hats/hoods may be worn upon approval of the school principal (e.g., student undergoing chemotherapy, medical situations).

 If the administration believes a student's appearance, grooming, or mode of dress interferes with or disrupts the educational process or school activities or poses a threat to the health or safety of the student or others, the student will be directed to make modifications, offered an alternative to wear or will be sent home for the day.
-A parent or quardian will be notified.
+A parent or guardian will be notified.